GlorytoAlmightyGod/Sudoku_game/README.md

 COPYRIGHT AND LICENCE

-This library is free software; you can redistribute it and/or modify it.
+This is a free software; you can redistribute it and/or modify it.

 MOTIVATION